plugin-org/pliblockathon_22/README.md

-# pliblockathon_22
+# pliblockathon
-PLI Blockathon India '22 - Hackathon event for Students and Blockchain enthusiasts
+the repository for forking the project

+As the Website was created using html,css and js.
+It has been executed successfully.